cwcyau/hdruk-phd-handbook/course_docs/timetable2223.md

 nav_order: 15
 ---

+**THIS IS CURRENTLY USED FOR PLANNING ONLY.
+NO DATES/EVENTS HAVE BEEN CONFIRMED.**

 # Programme Timetable (2022/23)

 All events are available on the HDRUK PhD Programme Google Calendar which contains Zoom links.